ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 ### BERT - Winner
 Using BLEU from https://huggingface.co/docs/transformers/en/model_doc/bert \
-Converts text to vector \
+Converts text to a vector embedding. \
-Semantically indifferent text will give vectors that are close to each other
+Semantically indifferent text will give embeddings that are close to each other. \
+It gives a value between [0,1] to measure this closeness.

 Min: 0.41958645 \
 Max: 0.9939645 \